 Popular Skills for Crew Leader

-Crew Leaders report using a large range of skills on the job.
-Most notably, facility with Team Management, Operations Management, and Project Management are correlated to pay that is significantly above average, leading to increases of 71 percent, 55 percent, and 31 percent, respectively.
+Crew Leaders report using a deep pool of skills on the job.
+Most notably, facility with Team Management, Operations Management, and Project Management are correlated to pay that is significantly above average, leading to increases of 72 percent, 36 percent, and 31 percent, respectively.
 Those listing Cash Handling as a skill should be prepared for drastically lower pay.
 Oral / Verbal Communication and Cashier also typically command lower compensation.
-The majority of those who know Customer Service also know People Management.
+For most people, competency in Customer Service indicates knowledge of People Management.

 Pay by Experience Level for Crew Leader